Differences in machine learning features between editions of SQL Server

 For more information about other features in SQL Server, see:

-For more information about Microsoft R features and how you can optimize your solution for large data sets, see the Microsoft R Server documentation.
+For more information about how you can optimize your solution for large data sets, see tips on computing with big data in R documentation.